afshinator/OdinRailsStudyGroup/week2-pointsToPonder.md

 // Show screen shot of [Rails homepage](http://rubyonrails.org/)

 - **Rails** lets you build and change web apps quickly.
-Its open source, well-documented, has a thriving & hip community, runs on Ruby (which is known as a programmer friendly language), lets you interface well with the front-end, often used along with test-driven agile paradigm, and [more secure than most](http://youtu.be/2Ex8EEv-WPs).
+Its open source, well-documented, has a thriving & hip community, runs on Ruby (which is known as a programmer friendly language), lets you interface well with the front-end, often developed using the modern test-driven agile paradigm, and [more secure than most](http://youtu.be/2Ex8EEv-WPs).

 	It's a mature, stable product that has proven its value.
-As opposed to node, **it shines in cases where the business logic aspects of the application are heaviest** (e-commerce, membership sites, content management, custom database solutions, ...)
+As opposed to node, **it shines in cases where the business logic aspects of the application are heaviest** *(examples: e-commerce, membership sites, content management, custom database solutions, ...)*

-##### Check out [Technology Radar](http://www.thoughtworks.com/radar/#/) for an interesting angle on current tech trends.
+##### Very interesting: Check out [Technology Radar](http://www.thoughtworks.com/radar/#/) for an interesting angle on current tech trends.

 ---